SDC-Fall-2024/team24/README.md

 - Jimmy

 ### Project Description
-A programming language based on a subset of C with some additional features, with a hand crafted Virtual Machine to execute code, and a treewalking interpreter written in Java.
+Badgr is a programming language based on a subset of C with some additional features.

+There is 2 parts to the language implementation:
+- A tree-walking interpreter
+- A bytecode compiler and Virtual Machine

 ### Built With